-It was almost 30 years ago when Rupa began her new life in Daulatdia in Bangladesh.
+It was almost 30 years ago when Rupa began her new life in Bangladesh.

 Lured by the promise of well-paid work in city, her mother crossed the river Padma, and arrived in this gloomy riverside town.
 She was only three years old.